-5.3.3.1 Gas Insulated Metal Enclosed Switchgear Terminations
+Gas Insulated Metal Enclosed Switchgear Terminations

-All terminations used for terminating at GIS switchgear shall by dry type terminations
+All terminations used for terminating at GIS switchgear shall by dry type terminations.
 Proven plug and socket switchgear termination designs are required.

-Where these terminations are used, they should be provided with insulating glands capable of withstanding the 10 kV DC commissioning test and annual outer sheath test.
+These terminations should be provided with insulating glands capable of withstanding the 10 kV DC commissioning test and routine maintenance outer sheath test.
 The Customer should ensure that the cable accessory manufacturer co-ordinates with the supplier of the Gas Insulated Metal Enclosed Switchgear equipment.
 This is to ensure that the limits of supply are clearly identified as per IEC 62271-209 and that entry and mounting details for the cable termination equipment is agreed.